 A Relaxed Performance is specifically designed for those who would appreciate a less formal theatre environment.
-Audience members are welcome to leave their seats, make noise and move around as they wish and small changes to the light and sound effects will be made to reduce any anxiety – imagine the opposite of the quiet carriage on a train.
+Audience members are welcome to leave their seats, make noise and move around as they wish – imagine the opposite of the quiet carriage on a train.
+Small changes to the light and sound effects will be made to reduce any anxiety.
 A quiet, sensory room will also be provided for audience members to use if they need a break from the performance.

 Who is it for?

 The relaxed performance is open to everyone but may benefit individuals with autism spectrum conditions, learning difficulties or sensory and communication difficulties.
 Visual aids for getting around the venue can be provided and a social story is also available to help familiarise audience members with the venue and performance before the show.

 How is it different to other performances?

 Here are some examples of small changes that may be made and additional facilities provided:

 - Lights over the auditorium will remain on low throughout the performance.

 - Some of the effects in the show may be toned down, especially if they involve sudden loud noises or flashes of bright light.